-Regarding the above discussions, it should be noted that in absence of treasury notes/bonds/bills, Islamic government fiscal instruments and monetary instruments cannot assist the government or central bank to apply fiscal and monetary policies.
-Therefore, in compliance with usury prohibition conditions, we have to innovate new financial instrument to tune economy.
+Regarding the above discussions, it should be noted that in the absence of treasury notes/bonds/bills, Islamic government fiscal instruments and monetary instruments cannot assist the government or central bank in applying fiscal and monetary policies.
+Therefore, in compliance with usury prohibition conditions, we have to innovate a new financial instrument to tune the economy.